IN CASE YOU WERE WONDERING…

 Q: Why is it the “Alternative” Humane Society?

 A: The Alternative Humane Society was started in 1977 as an “alternative” to the Humane Society.
 We are an all-volunteer organization.
 We have never had a shelter, an office, or any paid staff.
 The majority of our work is done from volunteers’ homes.
-AHS runs a limited admission foster program for dogs.
+AHS runs a limited admission foster program for dogs and cats.
 The number of animals we accept is determined by the number of foster homes we have.
 Once we take in an animal, we keep it for as long as it takes to find it a home.

 The Whatcom Humane Society (WHS) is an open admission shelter with contracts with the City and County that obligate them to take in any animals that are brought to them.
 Until the problem of animal over-population is solved, WHS inevitably gets overcrowded and when the shelter gets too full, some animals have to be euthanized.
 While AHS is different from WHS, we have the same purpose of helping homeless companion animals.
 All rescue organizations, whether they euthanize or not, are part of the bigger picture and we recognize that there are simply too many unwanted cats and dogs and not enough good homes for all of them.
 The real solution is to reduce the number of kittens and puppies born each year by spaying and neutering our pets.